raisjn/sysvars/README.md

 this is a set of scripts that helps automate that in bash.

-the idea is: "sysvar FOO=blah" will set FOO to blah. other bash terminals will then be sent the SIGTERM command and told to reload their env variables and run any hooks in sysvars/hooks
+the idea is: "sysvar FOO=blah" will set FOO to blah. other bash terminals will then be sent the SIGCONT command and told to reload their env variables and run any hooks in sysvars/hooks